Archives

 There are several types of Amazon widgets that you can configure for your site so that you can feature various products or product categories in your sidebar or on your pages.
 It literally takes one minute to set up a new widget for your site.

-Amazon announced their new widgets on the 21st of September, but I’d discovered them and had started playing around with them the day before they were publically released.
+Amazon announced their new widgets on the 21st of September, but I’d discovered them and had started playing around with them the day before they were publicly released.

 You can select colors, the layout and or theme to match your website.